Digital Health @ Harvard Brown Bag Lunch Series: Using Mobile Phone Data to Map Migration and Disease: Politics, Privacy, and Public Health

 The Digital Health @ Harvard brown bag lunch series features speakers from Harvard as well as collaborators and colleagues from other institutions who research the intersection between health and digital technology.
 The series is cosponsored by the Berkman Klein Center for Internet & Society at Harvard University and the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School.
 The goal of the series is to discuss ongoing research in this research area, share new developments, identify opportunities for collaboration, and explore the digital health ecosystem more generally.

-These lunches are free and open to the public, but RSVPs are required.
-RSVP now!
+These lunches are free and open to the public.

 Please bring your own lunch; light refreshments and snacks will be served.